nuvard/KafkaStormBigramms/README.markdown

 This module is build on top of standart storm-kafka-client spout and Trident usage.
-Kafka is Producer for this topology, and Storm gives bolts for splitting sentences, count words, saving result in redis.
+Kafka is Producer of data for this topology, and Storm gives bolts for splitting sentences, collect and count bigramms in text, saving result in redis.

 ## Usage
 Start ZooKeeper from its directory